Halictinae: Thrinchostomini

 The two genera Thrinchostoma and Parathrincostoma comprise the tribe Thrinchostomini.
 These insects are large, nonmetallic bees residing in Madagascar and the African and Asia tropics.
 Twelve of the 56 Thrinchostoma species are native to Madagascar and exhibit some host-plant specificity.
 Parathrincostoma species, two of which are native to Madagascar, are likely cleptoparasites, indicated by a lack of pollen-collecting structures in their female morphology.
 Though evidence of sociality and nesting biology is limited, observed populations in southern Africa are believed to be solitary.

 Caenohalictini

 Species of the tribe Caenohalictini inhabit areas in only the New World and are similar in physical appearance to Augochlorini.
 Caenohalictine species practice either solitary or communal nesting.
 Some genera are nocturnal.

 Sphecodini

-The tribe Sphecodini contains four cleptoparasitic genera of bees that oviposit their eggs onto or near the pollen stores of their hosts’ nests.
-These cleptoparasitic bees are host generalists and belong to an ancient lineage of parasites that uniquely shares no specificity with any nonparasitic halictine taxa.
-Species belonging to the largest genus, Sphecodes, exhibit especially aggressive parasitism, attacking and sometimes killing solitary or social nest host female(s) before ovipositing eggs into pollen-provisioned host cells.
-Such parasites inhabit every continent with the exception of Australia.
+The tribe Sphecodini contains five cleptoparasitic genera, Austrosphecodes, Eupetersia, Microsphecodes, Ptilocleptis, and Sphecodes.
+Species of the tribe oviposit their eggs onto or near the pollen stores of their hosts' nests.
+These cleptoparasitic bees can be host generalists or specialists.
+Some species exhibit especially aggressive parasitism, attacking and sometimes killing solitary or social nest host female(s) before ovipositing eggs into pollen-provisioned host cells.
+Such parasites inhabit every continent.
 Some taxonomists regard it as part of the tribe Halictini.